 Arbitration Disputes to be Arbitrated.
-Any and all claims, demands, causes of action, disputes, controversies, and other matters in question arising out of or relating to this Agreement, any of its provisions, or the relationship between the Parties created by this Agreement, whether sounding in contract, tort, or otherwise, whether provided by statute or the common law, for damages or any other relief, including, without limitation, all Claims (all of which are referred to herein as "Disputes"), shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
+For any controversy or claim arising out of or relating to this Contract or the breach thereof, and for which the aggregate notional value is less than one million dollars ($1,000,000.00), such claim or controversy shall be submitted to binding arbitration For any controversy or claim arising out of or relating to this Contract or the breach thereof, and for which the aggregate notional value is equal to or greater than one million dollars ($1,000,000.00), such claim or controversy may, by mutual agreement of the parties, be submitted to binding arbitration.
+For purposes of arbitration hereunder Disputes shall be defined as, any claims, demands, causes of action, disputes, controversies, and other matters in question arising out of or relating to this Agreement, any of its provisions, or the relationship between the Parties created by this Agreement, whether sounding in contract, tort, or otherwise, whether provided by statute or the common law, for damages or any other relief, including, without limitation.
 The arbitration may be initiated by either Party by providing to the other a written notice of arbitration specifying the Disputes to be arbitrated.
 If a Party refuses to honor its obligations to arbitrate, the other Party may seek to compel arbitration in either federal or state court.
-The arbitration proceeding shall be conducted in Houston, Texas, or other location mutually agreed upon by the Parties.
+The arbitration proceeding shall be conducted in a location mutually agreed upon by the Parties (provided, however, if the Parties do not agree, then the arbitrators shall select the location).
 Within 30 Days of the notice initiating the arbitration procedure, each Party shall designate one arbitrator, who need not be impartial.
-If a Party fails to designate an arbitrator, the other Party may have an arbitrator appointed by applying to the senior active United States District Judge for the Southern District of Texas.
+If a Party fails to designate an arbitrator, one shall be selected under the expedited American Arbitration Association Commercial Arbitration (“AAACA”) rules.
 The two arbitrators shall select a third arbitrator.
-If the two arbitrators chosen by the Parties fail to agree upon the third arbitrator, both or either of the Parties may apply to the senior active United States District Judge for the Southern District of Texas for the appointment of a third arbitrator.
+If the two arbitrators chosen by the Parties fail to agree upon the third arbitrator, shall be selected under the expedited American Arbitration Association Commercial Arbitration (“AAACA”) rules.
 The third arbitrator shall take an oath of neutrality.